henryjosephson/henryjosephson.com/content/writing/college-advice.md

 One of the biggest things you should be doing in college is figuring out how you want to spend your career.
 What's the best way to figure out whether you'd be able to work in something?
 Actually trying the work.
 Find cheap ways to test whether you'd be good at something, whether you'd enjoy it, whether you have an on-ramp to do it.

 Toy models and vibe checks are still useful insofar as they provide verisimilitude.[^7] Check for enjoyment, aptitude, motivation, status alignment.
 Can you see yourself doing this for years?
 It's not weird for you to spend your three summers doing three different things.

+### Do side projects

+Find things that seem cool and do them.
+They're fun.
+They're also how you'll do most of your learning.
+Much of my learning didn't come from classes — it came from thinking "this is interesting!" about something adjacent to coursework.
+Homework teaches specific skills.
+That's necessary.
+But to learn how to build things, you have to build things.

+Don't spend most of your time on side projects.
+[The optimal amount isn't zero, but it's not fifty percent either.](#the-optimal-amount-of-slack-time-is-not-zero-but-its-close-to-zero).
+Side projects are exploration, not exploitation.

+Things that seem irrelevant often become relevant later.
+They might give you unexpected skills, help you make connections, or serve as credentials.
+Being able to say "I build things" is a powerful signal to people with biases toward action.

 ### Get good at introspecting